-State/ Territory System name Description Category ^a Qld Queensland Homelessnes s Information Platform Assessment and referral for homelessness services is conducted by any specialist homelessness service provider.
-The information platform provides a consistent assessment, referral and prioritisation process.
-Central information WA Entrypoint Perth Provides: - information, assessment and referral to specialist homelessness service providers in the metropolitan area - information on accommodation and support options in regional WA - information, assessment and referral to specialist homelessness service providers for individuals and families experiencing domestic violence in regional WA Community sector funding and support SA Homeless 2 Home Provides client assessment, intake, referral and ongoing case management system accessible to specialist homelessness service providers.
-Central information Tas Housing connect Client intake and referral is managed using a 'front door' model by two organisations at seven offices across the State and clients receive housing and/or homelessness assistance and are connected to support from five organisations for the duration of need.
+State or Territory System name Description Category ^a Qld Queensland Homelessnes s Information Platform Homelessnes provider. s Information The information platform provides a consistent WA Entrypoint Perth Provides: - information, assessment and referral to specialist homelessness service providers in the metropolitan area - information on accommodation and support options in regional WA - information, assessment and referral to specialist homelessness service providers for individuals and families experiencing domestic violence in regional WA.
+Community sector funding and support SA Homeless 2 Home Provides client assessment, intake, referral and ongoing case management system accessible to specialist homelessness service providers.
+Central information Tas Housing connect Client intake and referral is managed using a 'front door' model across the state.
+Clients receive housing and/or homelessness assistance and are connected to support for the duration of need.
 Referrals to and from crisis accommodation are made so that 'no wrong door' access is available to all people seeking housing and/or homelessness assistance.
 A shared information system streamlines the integrated Housing Connect model.
 Central intake ACT OneLink OneLink is the single intake and referral provider for the ACT.
 OneLink undertakes initial assessment, prioritisation of clients, and allocation to available vacancies in homelessness accommodation and/or support.
 OneLink does not undertake case management.
 It manages a waiting list for those who cannot be immediately assisted and provides information and advice.
 Brokerage funding is available to assist those in urgent need of help including those who cannot be immediately accommodated in a service.
 Central intake

-State/ Territory System name Description Category ^a NT SupportLinkN T SupportLinkNT provides a fully managed referral service to NT Government Departments and Non-Government Organisations to refer consenting clients to Non-Government Organisations and other Government agencies for social support issues.
+State or Territory System name Description Category ^a NT SupportLinkN T SupportLinkNT provides a fully managed referral service to NT Government Departments and Non-Government Organisations to refer consenting clients to Non-Government Organisations and other Government agencies for social support issues.
 All Specialist Homelessness Services undertake client referrals and assessments.
 Central information a The category provided is the most closely aligned to the jurisdictions intake and referral system.
-Each State and Territory's intake and referral system has its own characteristics.
+Each state and territory's intake and referral system has its own characteristics.

-Source: State and Territory governments.
+Source: State and territory governments.